 Figure 9 (left) shows video viewing during final assessment week.
 Group A shows minimal interaction with the course videos, with negligible views across most modules.
 Interestingly, there are zero views for the video 23 in Module 3, despite its direct relevance to a computationally intensive question on the final.
 Group B's engagement is higher and more consistent, with multiple views in each module.
 A notable peak occurs with video 5 of Module 1, which accumulated a total of 15 views.
 For Modules 2 through 4, Group B's views are generally within the range of 1-6 views, indicating a steady but moderate engagement with the content during finals week.
 We note that group B also did not engage with video 23.

-Figure 9 (right) presents a breakdown of the average view duration per video The trend observed in Figure 9 left is apparent with Group A showing almost no engagement, resulting in negligible view durations.
+Figure 9 (right) presents a breakdown of the average view duration per video.
+The trend observed in Figure 9 left is apparent with Group A showing almost no engagement, resulting in negligible view durations.
 However, for the few videos that Group A did engage with, they played the entire video, as indicated by the view durations matching the video lengths.
-This could imply that Group A students were not actively engaging with the content but rather letting the videos play through to the end.
+This could imply that Group A students were not actively engaging with the content, but rather letting the videos play through to the end.
 On the other hand, Group B's view durations range from 0 to 200 seconds.
 None of the view durations for Group B during finals week correspond to the full length of the videos, which may suggest that students are selectively watching specific segments of the videos to review particular topics or find answers for the final exam.